julianjca/juliancanderson.com/src/content/blog/pfp-nfts/index.md

 ### Pseudonymous Identity
 > Pseudonymous identities let you traverse the internet (and soon the metaverse) and create or find parts of yourself that cannot be discovered with a single identity. - https://shreyashariharan.com/2020/12/19/pseudonymous-identity/

 People have been using Anime PFP, cartoon PFP, or any other kind of random pictures as their profile pictures to stay anonymous.
 Some people want to hide their identity for their own good.
 Sometimes they are afraid of being fired because of something they posted online.
-PFP NFT is a great way to hide your real identity and I've seen a lot of people online starts appearing after they buy a certain NFT.
-Being pseudonymous can makeit easier to express things into the outside world, since people don't know who you are.
+PFP NFT is a great way to hide your real identity and I've seen a lot of people online start appearing after they buy a certain NFT.
+Being pseudonymous can make it easier to express things into the outside world, since people don't know who you are.
 It helps us to become the person we want to be.

 > Pseudonymous identity is the first step.
 The next step is building reputation with that identity, porting that reputation across different identities, and making a livelihood with that identity. - https://shreyashariharan.com/2020/12/19/pseudonymous-identity/